Perspective | These stories are supposed to give you nightmares

 When his mom took the excerpts she found most disturbing to her local lawmakers, “their faces turned bright red with embarrassment” when they read them.
 I’d be embarrassed, too, if I were a public official and was surprised by the content of one of America’s landmark novels.

-Learning about the brutal past isn’t about guilting Whites or dividing Americans.
+Learning about the brutal past isn’t about guilting White people or dividing Americans.
 It’s about truth.
-And until Americans understand and acknowledge our real history — in it’s entirety — we can’t move forward as a united nation.
+And until Americans understand and acknowledge our real history — in its entirety — we can’t move forward as a united nation.

 Twitter: @petulad